TACC/HPC_Tips/README.md

 You will need to specify the location of the **showTips** binary in each of the /etc/profile.d/z99_HPC_Tips.\* files to make it work on your system.

+10) Note that the showTips program will use the environment variable HPC\_TIPS\_HOSTS as a replacement for the configured host.